Gl4ukos/IRONCLAD_THESIS/README.md

 TODO:

     BASELINE:
-        -> Make MPC algorithm stop pumping speed when car is in target position -> Tune MPC parameters to avoid overshoot
         -> Tune MPC cost function to check orientation error as well -> make load trajectory function
         -> make display trajectory function

     OPTIONAL:
-    -> Add velocity error to cost calculation in mpc, so that max velocity is achieved -> make markers for Lateral that display the rot_error and lateral_error on rviz -> Tune/tweak Lateral (maybe add some other control parameter to steering)
+    -> MPC with gradient descend, will not fully steer when target is behind car for some reason -> Add velocity error to cost calculation in mpc, so that max velocity is achieved -> make markers for Lateral that display the rot_error and lateral_error on rviz -> Tune/tweak Lateral (maybe add some other control parameter to steering)